La Cité collégiale

 This program provides an integrated job matching network for internationally trained immigrants (ITIs) and employers in the Greater London Area.

-This program offers information, application assistance and referral services to internationally trained individuals who are seeking licensure in one of Ontario’s 35 regulated professions.
+This program offers information, application assistance and referral services to internationally trained individuals who are seeking licensure in one of Ontario’s 35 regulated professions or certification for employment in non-regulated highly-skilled occupations.